Economics

 CALCULATOR

 This calculation assumes that you are considering replacing your boiler (which has reached the end of its useful life) with either a micro CHP unit or a new 88% efficient condensing gas boiler.
-It is based on replacing the boiler with a WhisperGen micro CHP unit.
-You will need to know your gas and electricity costs for a complete year, which you can see from your annual energy bills.
+It is based on replacing the boiler with a WhisperGen micro CHP unit; other products may be evaluated if you know the respective heat and power outputs.
+You will need to know your gas and electricity costs for a complete year, which you can obtain from your annual energy bills.

 Simplified Example

 An example of a simplified calculation is shown below for illustration only.
 It assumes that the system is installed in parallel with the existing power supply and that surplus generation is exported to the grid and any shortfall in requirements is imported from the grid.
-It is based on the WhisperGen (1.0kWe/7kWt) micro CHP unit in a family home with annual heat demand of 28,000 kWh.
+It is based on the WhisperGen (1.0kWe/7kWt) micro CHP unit in a family home with annual heat demand of 28,000 kWh, all of which is met from the engine (not the auxiliary burner).

 Annual heat demand 28,000 kWh